spicata/marigolds-garden/_notes/neovim-plugins.md

 title: Neovim Plugins
 ---

-[[neovim|Neovim]] also supports plugins.
+[[Neovim]] also supports plugins.
 It is easier to use plugins with a package manager than it is to do manually.
 Lazy.nvim is a popular package manager.

 As shown on [this website](https://vonheikemen.github.io/devlog/tools/build-your-first-lua-config-for-neovim/), the following code snippet should be put into `init.lua` under the options above.